-DIY Project: How to Easily Frame a Stretched Canvas Painting or an Artist's Canvas
+Make an Easy DIY Frame for a Stretched Artist's Canvas

-This framing tutorial does require a few simple tools and is written for someone who is familiar with properly handling and using those tools.
+This framing tutorial does require a few simple tools and is written for someone who is familiar with how to properly handle and use those tools.

 This tutorial uses wood lattice as the framing material.
 Lengths of lattice are available at most lumber yards and home improvement stores.
-It comes in a couple slightly different widths, and the length depends on the width you choose.
+It comes in a couple of slightly different widths, and the length depends on the width you choose.
 I used the cheapest lattice I could find for this project.
-This lattice was 1 and 1/8 inch wide, came in an 8 foot length and cost $5.40 per piece.
+This lattice was 1 1/8″ wide, 8′ long, and cost $5.40 per piece.

-- choose pieces with an even, subtle grain, even if you plan to painting your frame pieces.
+- Choose pieces with an even, subtle grain, even if you plan to paint your frame pieces.
 The grain will still be visible through the painting.

-Once you've selected your pieces of lattice, lay them on the floor at the store, first on its narrow edge, then on the flat side.
-Check for any bowing along the length, either from side to side, or curling away from the floor.
+Once you've selected your pieces of lattice, lay each one on the floor at the store, first on its narrow edge, then on the flat side.
+Check for any bowing along the length, either from side to side or curling away from the floor.
 You want to buy pieces that are as flat and straight as possible.
 You may have to look at a number of pieces before finding the ones that are best for framing.

 Materials for Framing a Stretched Artist's Canvas

-4. Lightly sand each end and label your piece of lattice with which side it should fit on - top, bottom, left, or right.
+- Lightly sand each end and label your piece of lattice with which side it should fit on—top, bottom, left, or right.